streamflow-finance/js-sdk/packages/stream/README.md

 ## Create a Vesting Stream

 Vesting Streams are a type of Stream used to linearly unlock a given amount of tokens over a period of time.
 You can specify the amount, cliff, start time and releasePeriod along with other configuration that controls who can transfer or cancel the contract.
 For a Stream to be considered Vesting in the Streamflow App it has to match the criteria from the `isVesting` helper function (or `buildStreamType` returns `StreamType.Vesting`).
-The stream must not allow top-ups, the cliff amount must not be too close to the total amount and it must not be a Dynamic token lock.
+The cliff amount must not be too close to the total amount and it must not be a Dynamic token lock.

 For more details creating a Stream with arbitrary configuration see [General Stream creation](#general-stream-creation).
 For creating multiple Streams at once see [Create Multiple Streams](#create-multiple-streams-at-once).